 Miller, who turns 38 next month, has played with five teams over 15 NBA seasons.
 He averaged 5.9 points and 3.3 assists for the Nuggets this season.

 The Wizards are under pressure from owner Ted Leonsis to end their playoff drought, with both team president Ernie Grunfeld and coach Randy Wittman in the final year of their contracts.
-Washington is currently fifth in the watered-down Eastern Conference, but the team has lost five of seven to fall two games under .500.

 "Our goal was all along to make the playoffs," Grunfeld said.
 "We've put ourselves in a position where we're right there."